JL1172/Argon/docs/grammer/classes.md

 - Classes can be nested
 - Classes nested can be given access modifiers such as `reserved`
 - If nested class is public, but parent class is not, this will have no effect and will throw a `compilation error`

+### Polymorphism

+- Not allowed for version 0.0.1

+### Prototypical Inheritence

+- Not allowed for version 0.0.1